stanford-oval/chainlite/README.md

 The `chainlite_config.yaml` file allows you to customize the behavior of ChainLite.
 Modify the file to set your preferences for the LangChain and LiteLLM integrations.

+## Syntax Highlighting
+If you are using VSCode, you can install [this extension](https://marketplace.visualstudio.com/items?itemName=samuelcolvin.jinjahtml) and switch `.prompt` files to use the "Jinja Markdown" syntax highlighting.

 ## Contributing

 We welcome contributions!
 Please follow these steps to contribute: